-Expanded outreach efforts to attract applicants who are representative of the community.
-Minority representation growth is consistent with the changing community demographics and has increased the County's ability to better serve customers.
+Continued outreach efforts to attract applicants who are representative of the community, including career and job fairs, expos, and internship programs.

+Minority representation growth is consistent with the changing community demographics and has increased the County's ability to better serve our customers.

-Implemented an online application and requisition system to simplify and streamline the recruitment process for applicants and departments.
+Expanded the County's online application and requisition system to simplify and streamline the recruitment process for applicants and departments.